 The Trulign Toric Crystalens

-The FDA recently approved a toric version of the Crystalens called the Trulign Crystalens that will both accommodate to give focus but also has astigmatism correction built in to give even clearer vision.
+The FDA has approved a toric version of the Crystalens called the Trulign Crystalens that will both accommodate to give focus but also has astigmatism correction built in to give even clearer vision.
 Trulign toric accommodating intraocular lenses are used for patients with significant astigmatism.
 At your preoperative visit your ophthalmologist will measure the amount of astigmatism in your cornea and let you know if the Trulign Crystalens in right for you.